 You can also check out RStudio, an open-source IDE for R.

-You need a cumulative 50% of the points in the problem sets (in both theoretical and programming exercises) to be admitted to the exam.
+You need 50% of the points of the theoretical problem sets and 50% of the points for the programming exercises to be admitted to the exam.

 To succesfully participate, you need to register for the exam in the LSF/HISPOS system of Saarland University – this will be possible as soon as the exam date has been entered into the system (this usually happens a few weeks into the semester).

 The final exams will be oral if student numbers allow and otherwise be written.
 The final decision on this will be made three weeks into the course.
+The exact dates will depend on both the type of exam, as well as what the university health regulations at that time allow.
 The final exam will cover all the material discussed in the lectures and the required reading.
-The exam dates will be announced in due time.

 This course was originally developed by Thomas Lengauer, and we thank him for kindly providing his lecture materials and experience.